-VSP Solution 1: We start by choosing VSP Sampling Goal option of Compare Average to Fixed Threshold > Can assume data will be normally distributed > Systematic grid sampling.
+VSP Solution 1: We start by choosing VSP Sampling Goal option of Compare Average to Fixed Threshold > Can assume data will be normally distributed > Ordinary Sampling.
+For Sample Placement, we select Systematic grid sampling.
+For Grid Type we select Triangular with a Random Start.
 A grouping of the input dialogs is shown in Figure 3.4.